FAC7/READMEs/week6/Hapi-with-Handlebars/tutorial/tutorial.md

 }
 ```

+IV.
 We access our handlebars template via the ```person-template``` id and get the ```innerHTML``` into the source JavaScript variable:

 ```javascript
     var source = document.getElementById("person-template").innerHTML;
 ```

-We call Handlebars to compile the source into a template:
+V. We call Handlebars to compile the source into a template:

 ```javascript
     var template = Handlebars.compile(source);
 ```

+VI.
 We set some data in the context:

 ```javascript
     var context = {firstname: "John", lastname: "Doe"};
 ```

+VII.
 We pass the context to the template to get an output:
 ```javascript
     var output = template(context);
 ```

+VIII.
 Finally we place that output into our HTML:

 ```HTML
     <div id="nameoutput"></div>
 ```

-and the following into our JavaScript file:
+and the following into our ```JavaScript``` ```<script>```tag:

 ```javascript
     document.getElementById("nameoutput").innerHTML = output;
 ```

+IX.
 This is what you should see in your browser:

 ![](img/Handlebar_Tutorial.png)